-The Remuneration Committee, consisting of members of the Supervisory Board, advises the Supervisory Board on aspects such as the terms and conditions of employment (including their remuneration) of Executive Board members and the policies and general principles on which the terms and conditions of employment of Executive Board members and of senior managers of ING and its subsidiaries are based.
+The Remuneration Committee, consisting of members of the Supervisory Board, advises the Supervisory Board on aspects such as the terms and conditions of employment of Executive Board members and senior managers of ING and its subsidiaries.
+This includes their remuneration, as well as the policies and principles that the employment terms and conditions are based on.

 Assets that are weighted for credit and market risk in accordance with the Basel II methodology.
 The risk-weighted assets are calculated using internal models approved by the Dutch central bank (De Nederlandsche Bank).
 Regulatory capital requirements for operational risk are calculated without the use of risk-weighted assets, but are included in the total risk-weighted assets reported.
-In the CRR/CRD IV, the term RWA is replaced by “Total Risk Exposure Amount”, but for now we follow common usance.
+In the CRR/CRD IV, the term RWA is replaced by ‘Total Risk Exposure Amount’, but for now we follow common usage.

-Settlement risk rises when there is an exchange of value (funds, instruments or commodities) for the same or different value dates or times and receipt is not verified or expected until ING Group has paid or delivered its side of the trade.
-The risk is that ING Group delivers, but does not receive delivery from the counterparty.
+Settlement risk arises when there is an exchange of value (funds, instruments or commodities) for the same or different value dates or times, but the receipt is not verified or expected until ING Group has paid or delivered its side of the trade.
+The risk is that ING Group delivers, but the counterparty does not.

 The power to participate in the financial and operating policy decisions of an entity, but not to have control over these policies.
 Significant influence may be gained by share ownership, statute or agreement.

-A stakeholder is somebody who has an interest in ING.
-ING distinguishes the following stakeholder groups: customers (individuals, families, small businesses, large corporations and financial institutions, governments, public-private entities and supranational agencies), capital providers, employees, supervisors, regulators, civil society organisations, citizens and society at large.
+A stakeholder is a person or group with an interest in ING.
+We distinguish the following stakeholder groups: customers (individuals, families, small businesses, large corporations and financial institutions, governments, public-private entities and supranational agencies), capital providers, employees, supervisors, regulators, civil society organisations, citizens and society at large.

 Stress testing examines the effect of exceptional but plausible scenarios on the capital position of ING.
 Stress testing can be initiated internally or be external parties such as the European Central Bank.